phetsims/gas-properties/doc/implementation-notes.md

 The design document for this sim is [Gas Properties HTML5](https://docs.google.com/document/d/1HOCO6vXfqlHIf3MrdldaiZTPFKYWTzS9Jm8fw-b25EU/edit).

+Terminology TODO

+Memory management: With the exception of Particle instances, all object instances persist for the lifetime of the sim.
+There is no need to `unlink`, `removeListener`, `dispose`, etc.

 Collision detection:
 * reference: https://en.wikipedia.org/wiki/Collision_detection
 * detected after collision occurs (a posteriori, discrete)